-National funding papers for the project partners Private funding is still rare for public organizations, show mapped funding possibilities from public and it is very difficult for the public service sector to funding sources.
-The mapping shows that the most apply for preferential financing of investments from common funding source is loans from municipal international non-public financing sources.
-Such an financial institutions, in the form of either ordinary offer is almost absent on the market.
-The potential investment loans or special environmental/energy for innovative forms of private-public partnerships loans (e.g., Kommunekredit in Denmark, Kommuninin terms of energy efficiency investments is large, vest in Sweden, and Kommunalbanken in Norway). however.
+National funding papers for the project partners show mapped funding possibilities from public funding sources.
+The mapping shows that the most common funding source is loans from municipal financial institutions, in the form of either ordinary investment loans or special environmental/energy loans (e.g., Kommunekredit in Denmark, Kommuninvest in Sweden, and Kommunalbanken in Norway).

-Non-refundable grants and aid for investments in Budgetary units face frequent financial constraints, a energy efficiency in municipalities are much more constant compulsion among self-government authocommon in Poland, Estonia and Latvia.
-For the Norrities to seek savings, an unquestionable need to imdic countries, such funding is rarer; if available, it prove energy efficiency, and the lack of sufficiently focuses on planning investments.
-It is expected that qualified and experienced technical staff enabling municipalities in all the countries in the Baltic Sea the efficient and effective preparation and subse-Region will have less possibilities to obtain grants for quent implementation of energy investments.
-One investments in the forthcoming EU program period, possibility for them is to try to finance investments under public-private partnerships, like with ESCO making it even more important for all member states to find alternative funding sources. companies, in a formula that will allow financing a given modernization investment from future savings in energy costs.
+Non-refundable grants and aid for investments in energy efficiency in municipalities are much more common in Poland, Estonia and Latvia.
+For the Nordic countries, such funding is rarer; if available, it focuses on planning investments.
+It is expected that municipalities in all the countries in the Baltic Sea Region will have less possibilities to obtain grants for investments in the forthcoming EU program period, making it even more important for all member states to find alternative funding sources.